dmbarbour/awelon/ABC.md

 ## TEMPORARY ABC

 If I get stuck too long on a tricky function that hinders real progress on higher level development (bootstrapping, etc.), I can implement a temporary version as an ABC primitive.
-This is not a desirable condition, and should only be used for the most essential of functions.
+This is not a desirable condition, and should only be used for essential functions.

-Currently, a loop primitive is provided as temporary ABC:
+Currently, a loop primitive is provided as temporary ABC.

-        ∞ :: [a→(a+b)]*(a*e)→(b*e)
+        ∞ :: [a→(a+b)]*(a*e)→(b*e)              until1 primitive
           code is U+221E
           requires copyable, droppable block

+I'm tempted to also provide primitives for `each` or `map` on lists, in part because it's common and easy to reason about termination, and also likely to become an ABCD element anyway.
+Potential:

+        Σ :: [(a*e)→e']*(a`L*e)→e'              each primitive
+          code is U+03A3
+          requires copyable, droppable block

-Loops, fixpoints, etc. are tricky to implement and understand.
+Loops seem tricky to implement by fixpoint, in the absence of any primitives beyond copy and compose.
 So far, I've only been able to implement one loop in ABC - i.e. `[dup inline] dup inline` in AO, and small variations.
 I've not figured how to add a useful payload or express terminating conditions.
 Anyhow, loops to process text and such are essential.
-If necessary, I might add a new primitive (hopefully more fine-grained than `∞`) to implement loops later
+If necessary, I would introduce a new primitive to implement them.

 Despite being temporary and outside the normal codepoint range for ABC, these are still first-class primitives with respect to compilation.